There is no set size for choko, and there are many variations.

 You can fill the choko with water, so you can use it as a vase by placing one or two flowers in it.

-How about arranging flowers from your garden as an accent to your dining table?
+arranging flowers from your garden as an accent to your dining table?

 In addition to this, some people enjoy making mini bonsai by putting small moss balls in the pot, and others use them as containers for pincushions.